Key Takeaways

 How do I find the right priorities to highlight in my video pitch?

 Use the TailorCV ATS score checker to analyze the job description's core requirements, then translate those same priorities into your spoken pitch.
+Consider also reviewing job description analysis checklist before you apply for additional insights.

 Conclusion